Targeted Relief • Prescription Required

 FAQs about Low-Dose Naltrexone (LDN) Vaginal Cream

-What is Low-Dose Naltrexone (LDN) Vaginal Cream/Gel and how is it compounded?
+What is Low-Dose Naltrexone (LDN) Vaginal Cream/Gel?

 How does LDN vaginal cream/gel work?

-It may be prescribed for conditions such as lichen sclerosus, vulvodynia, atrophic vaginitis, and chronic pelvic pain syndromes.
+This formulation may be prescribed for conditions such as lichen sclerosus, vulvodynia, atrophic vaginitis, and chronic pelvic pain syndromes.

 Get Started with Low-Dose Naltrexone (LDN) Vaginal Cream/Gel Today!